iomesh/docs/docs/volumesnapshot-operations/create-volumesnapshot.md

     kubectl get Volumesnapshots example-snapshot
     ```

-    After running the command, you should see an example like:
+    After running the command, you should see output like this:

     ```output
     NAME               SOURCEPVC            RESTORESIZE    SNAPSHOTCONTENT                                    CREATIONTIME